Online Directory Business Model Explained

 Many people visit the internet when they want to find the perfect property today.

-Therefore, having a great real estate web directory is critical for real estate agents or service providers.
+Therefore, having a well-designed real estate web directory is crucial for real estate agents and service providers.

 Think Zillow.com.

-Most real estate directories make money offering services for both homebuyers and sellers, like featured listings and real estate agent ads.
+Most real estate directories generate revenue by offering services to both homebuyers and sellers, such as featured listings and real estate agent advertisements.

 They also sell leads to real estate professionals and homeowners (especially for rentals).